 17- Optimise your Sales Funnel

-In the digital marketing world, your sales funnel can make or mar you.
-You need to optimise your sales funnel in a way that your prospective customers don’t waste time in the first two stages, which is the awareness and consideration stage.
+In the digital marketing world, your sales funnel can make or break you.
+You need to optimise your sales funnel in a way that ensures your prospective customers don’t waste time in the first two stages, which is the awareness and consideration stage.